wmglab-duke/ascent/docs/source/S18-Creating-new-part-primitives.md

+# S18: Creating new part primitives
 Though we provide a library of part primitives to assemble representations of many cuff electrodes as shown in `examples/parts/sandbox.mph`, users may find it necessary to add their own part primitives for representing their custom cuff electrode designs.
 Use the following instructions as a guide and link to resources for creating a new part primitive.

 The COMSOL GUI has a “Geometry Parts” node under the “Global Definitions”.
 The pipeline adds part primitives—i.e., the geometry of